luewh/VideoScripy/README.md

         Begin with a transformation of video to image frames, then interpolate between frames, finally reassemble to video.
     </details>

-- merge
-    Merge all videos, including each of its audio and subtitle by option.
-    Then use media player as PotPlayer to switch between video/audio/subtitle.

 - preview
     Generate a grid of images.
     3x2 grid of 2min countdown video :
     ![demo_preview](./doc/demo_preview.png)

+- stream
+    Merge selected stream of multiple videos into one video.
+    And also modify metadata as tile and language.
+    Then use media player as PotPlayer to switch between video/audio/subtitle.